-Ramey, a 2005 graduate of McDaniel, returns to her alma mater as head coach in 2014.
+Ramey, a 2005 graduate of McDaniel, returns to her alma mater as head coach, entering her second season in 2015.

 For an encore, her Denison team opened this past season with 12 straight wins en route to a 13-3 campaign and another conference tournament appearance.

 After a successful playing career in both lacrosse and field hockey at McDaniel and graduating with a degree in exercise science and physical education, Ramey spent a year as a lacrosse coach and physical education teacher at Bedford High School in Bedfordshire, United Kingdom.